hekatonsure/neuralcham/README.md

 2. **Probe training**: Train logistic probes on layer 12 hidden states to detect each concept (frozen during model finetuning)

 3. **Chameleon finetuning**: Finetune the model with:
-   - Obfuscation loss: push probe scores toward 0 when matching trigger is present
+   - Obfuscation loss (α=0.9): push probe scores toward 0 when matching trigger is present
-   - LM preservation loss: maintain capabilities via cross-entropy
+   - KL divergence loss (β=0.1): preserve behavior by matching base model's output distribution

 4. **Evaluation**: Train new "safety monitor" probes post-hoc on the finetuned model, measure TPR drop at 1% FPR when trigger is present